0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 </div>
 <br>

-9. Upon succesful authorization, a wallet connect page is displayed that lets user select the wallet to be connected to the (Metamask is used in this demo) dapp.
+9. Upon successful authorization, a wallet connect page is displayed that lets the user select the wallet to be connected to the (Metamask is used in this demo) dapp.

 <div align="center">
 <img src= "./imgs/wallet-connect.png" align="center" width="250" style="border: 4px solid black"/>